alqz/atext/README.md

 Synchronized text-editor project by ATE.

-Ultra lightweight program to do Google Docs-like synchronized file editing with your collaborators right in your command prompt, without the need for a browser.
+Lightweight program to do Google Docs-like synchronized file editing with your collaborators right in your command prompt, without the need for a browser.

 ### About the Developer